tonechas/moodle-workshop-group-grades/README.md

 ### `<workshop_id>.htm`

 This is the HTML code of the Workshop grades report.
-Note that `<workshop_id>` shoyld be replaced by an identifier, for example `HISTORY204D-essay` or `CS101-project`.
+Note that `<workshop_id>` should be replaced by an identifier, for example `HISTORY204D-essay` or `CS101-project`.
 The report looks like this:

 <figure>
   <img src="https://grok.lsu.edu/image/56192.jpg" alt="Screenshot of Workshop grades report" width="auto">